ptcrealitylab/vuforia-spatial-toolbox-ios/README.md

 Join the conversations in our [discourse forum](https://forum.spatialtoolbox.vuforia.com) if you have questions, ideas want to collaborate or just say hi.

 ## Installation
-How to build and run Vuforia Spatial Toolbox from your computer.
+How to build and run Vuforia Spatial Toolbox iOS App from your Mac OS Computer.

 Note: you need to have [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) installed, which you can get on MacOS using: